bcgov-nr/requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ---
-name: Request for private BCGOV GitHub Repository
+name: Request for private BCGOV-NR GitHub Repository
 about: To create or remove a private BCGOV GitHub repository.
 title: ''
 labels: github-repo, pending